-Counterparty default risk has increased in 2019, which is mainly due to increased bank deposit of DKK 27.7m that increased the capital demand by DKK 22.8m.
-In addition, the increased receivables from the new agreement with Dansk Sundhedssikring A/S has increased capital demand by DKK 6.5m.
-The above is partly counter balanced by the diversification effect that also increase.
+Counterparty default risk has decreased in 2020, which is mainly due to decreased bank deposit of DKK 16.1m that decreased the capital demand by approx. DKK 13m.

+In addition, the decreased receivables from the cancelled agreement with Dansk Sundhedssikring A/S and the effect of COVID 19 has decreased capital demand by DKK 4.9m.
+The above is partly counter balanced by the diversification effect that also decreased.